-The financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+The financial statements have been prepared in accordance with UK adopted international accounting standards, IFRS and IFRIC in conformity with the requirements of the Companies Act 2006.
 The financial information has also been prepared in accordance with IFRSs issued by the International Accounting Standards Board (IASB).